andyblight/this-day-in-history/design.md

 - **File**: this-day-in-history.php
     - Adds a menu item in the WordPress admin for managing events.
-    - Provides settings for customizing the plugin's behavior (e.g., date format, exclusion from search).
+    - Provides settings for customizing the plugin's behaviour (e.g., date format, exclusion from search).

 ---